-If you’re shopping for a new TV or monitor, chances are you’ve encountered the terms “direct LED” and “edge LED”, so what do these two terms mean, and more importantly, which is a better fit for your needs?
+If you’re shopping for a new TV or monitor, chances are you’ve encountered the terms “direct LED” and “edge LED”.
+So, what do these two terms mean, and more importantly, which one is a better fit for your needs?

 Read on and find out!

-In essence, both direct and edge LED are LED backlight technologies utilized by LCD displays, and they both have their own distinct advantages and disadvantages.
+In essence, both direct and edge LED are LED backlight technologies utilized by LCDs, and they both have their upsides and drawbacks.

-Most displays that you’ll encounter today are LCD displays, and they mainly differ in regards to what type of panel they use and in regards to the type of backlight that they utilize, which we’ll discuss here.
+Most displays that you’ll encounter today are LCDs, and they mainly differ in regard to the type of panel and backlight they use, which we’ll discuss here.

-A direct LED backlight is a backlight whose LED matrix is positioned directly behind the panel, whereas an edge LED backlight only has LEDs positioned along the edges of the screen, using “light guides” to spread the light across the entire surface of the display.
+A direct LED backlight is a backlight whose LED matrix is positioned directly behind the panel.
+In contrast, an edge LED backlight only has LEDs positioned along the edges of the screen, using “light guides” to spread the light across the entire surface of the display.

 Direct LED vs Edge LED – Pros and Cons

 The main advantage of direct LED lies in the fact that it can provide higher brightness, as well as better backlight and black uniformity.